freddyox/letsdothis/README.md

 # letsdothis
-Consulting project for LetsDoThis with the goal of assigning a race a difficulty score
+While all true marathons are the same distance, the races are not all equal!
+This goal of this consulting project for LetsDoThis is to assign a difficulty index to races in order to guide users to their next challenge.
+In the interest of space, the data has not been uploaded.